|

 To begin stressing ergonomics, ask around your company.
 The facilities team is a good place to start.
 Find out if there are established standards.
 If so, get a copy of whatever you have and audit your team for compliance.

 Keep in mind that comfort plays a big role in productivity.
 Unfortunately, proper ergonomics costs money.
 It often requires completely replacing furniture and fixtures.
-Sometimes, though, it might just require a few more minor tweaks.
+Sometimes, though, it might just require a few minor tweaks.
 Moving the most commonly used tools and parts nearer to the operator can make a significant reduction to the number or reaches outside the ergonomic zone.
-Keep in mind that designing ergonomics into a work area will nearly always be cheaper than trying to modify the workspace later if it caused ergonomic problems.
+Keep in mind that designing ergonomics into a work area will nearly always be cheaper than trying to modify the workspace later if it causes ergonomic problems.

 Simple Ergonomic Suggestions